Skip to content

 From here, you can factor in an average opportunity to close rate.
 For this, Cognism uses 25%.

-This will allow you to build your full-funnel pipeline and map out data-driven targets and sales goals which your reps work towards each month.
+This allows you to build your full funnel pipeline and map out data-driven targets and sales goals your reps will work towards each month.

 Note:

-If you see you’re a long way off these targets, you may need to adjust a part of your GTM strategy to improve performance.
-Say your chosen ICP or your messaging.
+If you see you’re a long way off these targets, you may need to adjust a part of your go-to-market strategy to improve performance - such as your chosen ICP or your messaging.

 Marketing